 Executive summary

-After reflecting that some of the increase in funding being reported by the Government this year refers to funding that covers last year’s pay award, and that both inflation and pay awards are above 3%, then the funding for policing in Cleveland has seen a real terms reduction in its funding from a year ago.
+After reflecting that some of the increase in funding reported by the Government this year refers to funding that covers last year’s pay award, and that both inflation and pay awards are above 3%, then the funding for policing in Cleveland has seen a real terms reduction in its funding from a year ago.

 These difficult choices come despite the proposal to increase the precept by £15.
 Any increase below this level would lead to further reductions in service.

 Consultation has been undertaken across Cleveland in relation to the precept options.
-Across the whole consultation almost 57% of 1,223 respondents indicated that they would be willing to pay up to an additional £18 per year (or more) for policing in their area (for a Band D property).
+Across the consultation almost 57% of 1,223 respondents indicated that they would be willing to pay up to an additional £18 per year (or more) for policing in their area (for a Band D property).

-Therefore the organisational need for this increase and the resources that they will support, aligned with some significant support from the public for an increase of around £15, is why the PCC is asked to formally proposes a police precept of £332.73 for 2026/27 to the Police and Crime Panel.
-This is an increase of 4.72% or £15 on a Band D property from 2025/26.
+Therefore, the organisational need for this increase and the resources that they will support, aligned with some significant support from the public for an increase of around £15, is why the PCC is asked to formally proposes a police precept of £332.73 for 2026/27 to the Police and Crime Panel.

 Decision 2025/26 – 027: Police Precept Proposal 2026-2027 (application, 150kB)